ignatiusmb/mauss.dev/workspace/content/routes/curated/notes-bash/+article.md

 find . -type f -perm 777 -exec chmod -x {} \;
 ```

-`Rename method`, it renames multiple files or directories with a specific regex pattern.
+`rename`, it renames multiple files or directories with a specific regex pattern.
 One of the most useful scripts to have for media management.

 ```bash
 #$ file: Rename Method